 Right to an Accounting of Disclosures.
 You have the right to request a list of certain disclosures that we have made of your health information that were for purposes other than treatment, payment or health care operations or were authorized by you.

 Right to a Paper Copy of This Notice.
 You have the right to a paper copy of this Notice.
-You may ask us to give you a copy of this Notice at any time.
-Even if you have agreed to receive this Notice electronically, you are still entitled to a paper copy of this Notice.
+You may ask us to give you a copy of the Notice at any time.
+Even if you have agreed to receive this Notice electronically, you are still entitled to a paper copy of the Notice.

-You may obtain a copy of this Notice at our web site at www.echochc.org or contact the ECHO Privacy Officer.
+You may obtain a copy of the Notice at our web site at www.echochc.org or contact the ECHO Privacy Officer.

 WHO THIS NOTICE APPLIES TO

 This Notice describes ECHO’s practices and those of: